tomazursic/tomazursic.github.io/content/python-notes.rst

 A set is a mutable unordered collection that cannot contain duplicates.
 Sets are used to remove duplicates and test for membership

+Python has two types of sets: regular `set` and `frozenset`.
+The only difference between regular set and frozenset is that you can’t add new elements to frozenset after its initialization.

 .. code-block:: python

   >>> digits = [0, 1, 1, 2, 3, 4, 5, 6,